Alemayehuw-bio/Alemayehuw-bio/README.md

 - 👋 Hi, I’m @Alemayehuw-bio
 - 👀 I’m a biostatistician working on design and analysis of complex survey, clinical trials, implementation research and observational studies.
-I want to learn more about
+- I want to learn more about  machine learning and AI.

 <!---